renweidian/NLSTF/README.md

 # NLSTF
-The code is the implention of paper <br>
+The code is the implention of the following papers <br>
-Renwei Dian, Shutao Li, and Leyuan Fang, “Hyperspectral image super-resolution via non-local sparse tensor factorization,”  IEEE Conference on Computer Vision and  Pattern Recognition (CVPR), 2017, Honolulu, America.
+[1] Renwei Dian,  Leyuan Fang, and Shutao Li, “Hyperspectral image super-resolution via non-local sparse tensor factorization,”  IEEE Conference on Computer Vision and  Pattern Recognition (CVPR), 2017, Honolulu, America.
+[2] Renwei Dian, Shutao Li, Leyuan Fang.
+Ting Lu, and Jose Bioucas-Dias,  Non-local Sparse Tensor Factorization for Semi-Blind Hyperspectral and Multispectral Image Fusion, IEEE TCYB, 2019

 If you use this code, please kindly cite the paper: <br>
 @INPROCEEDINGS{8099894,